Austria border controls 'indispensable' — Germany's Scholz – DW – 08/18/2023

 "Germany is still carrying out checks at the border to Austria, which shows that the Schengen system doesn't work," Austrian news agency APA cited Nehammer as saying ahead of his talks with Scholz.

-German has had border controls with Austria in place since 2015 when tens of thousands of people headed to Western Europe through the Balkans.
+Germany has had border controls with Austria in place since 2015, when tens of thousands of people headed to Western Europe through the Balkans.

 Vienna has also faced criticism for introducing stationary border controls at its frontier with Hungary, partly as a response to Budapest saying it would release thousands of convicted people smugglers from prison.